ts-kontakt/antback/README.md

 **Small (ant-like) but useful backtesting.**

-A lightweight, low-level, event-loop-style backtest engine written in a function-driven imperative style.
+A lightweight,  event-loop-style backtest engine that allows  function-driven imperative style using lightweight stateful helper functions and data containers.

 ## Key Features
 - **Transparency**: Every step is visible and debuggable.
 No black-box logic.
 - **Balances simplicity with robustness** - ideal for rapid strategy prototyping
 - **Interactive HTML Reports**: Detailed reports with sorting and filtering capabilities via DataTables
 - **High Performance**: Optimized data structures for speed - very fast
+- **Easy to use with different data sources** - only needs `date` and `price` values
 -  **Avoids Lookahead Bias**: Processes data point-by-point (wait functions can be used to prevent future data leaks)